kyma-project/kyma-environment-broker/docs/08-05-orchestrate-kyma-upgrade.md

 # Orchestrate Kyma upgrade

-This tutorial shows how to upgrade SAP BTP, Kyma runtime (SKR) using Kyma Environment Broker.
+This tutorial shows how to upgrade SAP BTP, Kyma runtime using Kyma Environment Broker.

 ## Prerequisites